 Thank you for your helpful comments.
 We hope it is now clear exactly which data we used in the power analysis, and that we have satisfactorily addressed all remaining concerns.
 For convenience, the changes to the main text are copied below, with tracked changes:

 We performed a power analysis to determine the sample size required to detect differences in use-dependent biases across conditions, with alpha of 0.05 and power of 0.90.
-Based on an estimated standardized effect size (Cohen’s d) of 0.91 from a prior study comparing locomotor use-dependent biases across different magnitudes of induced stepping asymmetries during an abrupt learning phase (Wood et al., 2020), we will require 15 subjects.
-We therefore expect to recruit 15-21 individuals for this study in order to account for possible attrition and to exceed the minimum acceptable power.
+We estimated a standardized effect size (Cohen’s d) of 0.91 using group step asymmetry differences during the early washout phase of experiment 2 from Wood et al., 2020.
+Based on this estimated effect size, we will require 15 subjects.
+However, in order to ensure we safely exceed this threshold for power, we plan to recruit 18 subjects.
+We therefore expect to recruit 18-24 individuals for this study in order to account for possible attrition and to exceed the minimum acceptable power.
 This sample size will also ensure appropriate counterbalancing of practice schedules across participants while also being well-above the threshold of statistical power documented in comparable motor learning studies (Diedrichsen et al., 2010; French et al., 2018; Long et al., 2016; Verstynen and Sabes, 2011; Wood et al., 2020).